Contrast-Security-OSS/docs/content/admin/org_settings/API-credentials.md

 <a href="assets/images/Org-settings-api-keys.png" rel="lightbox" title="Manage API keys in Organization Settings"><img class="thumbnail" src="assets/images/Org-settings-api-keys.png"/></a>

 In the REST API section, view the **Organization UUID** and **Agent Username** as well as the **API** and **Agent Service** keys.
 Rotate the keys by clicking the links provided for each.

+For help with connection issues after rotating service keys, read to the [troubleshooting article](troubleshooting-auth.html#keys).